bytefish/bytefish.de/blog/outbox_events_postgres_dotnet.md

 $$ LANGUAGE plpgsql;
 ```

-We then instruct Postgres to keepi the Write Ahead Logs (WAL) by creating a Replication Slot.
+We then instruct Postgres to keep the Write Ahead Logs (WAL) by creating a Replication Slot.

 ```plsql
 SELECT 'outbox_slot_init' FROM pg_create_logical_replication_slot('outbox_slot', 'pgoutput');